neutrinoceros/idefix_cli/README.md

 # `idefix_cli:idfx`

-This is a CLI helper tool for Idefix, named `idfx`. `idfx` gathers and automates boring and repetetive tasks such as setup and cleanup in a single tool.
+This is a CLI helper tool for Idefix, named `idfx`. `idfx` gathers and automates boring and repetetive tasks such as configuration and cleanup in a single tool.

 > Warning: Idefix itself is not publicly available yet.